isomerpages/govtech-gobusiness-main/pages/epjs/redesign-jobs/job-redesign-for-the-retail-sector.md

 ### How you can benefit:

--Adopt technology and redesign job roles to enhance productivity
+- Adopt technology and redesign job roles to enhance productivity

-'-Equip employees with the right skills to deliver better shopping experiences for consumers
+- Equip employees with the right skills to deliver better shopping experiences for consumers

-'-Attract and retain talent through redesigned, quality job roles
+- Attract and retain talent through redesigned, quality job roles

 ---